 5.2.1 If a candidate feels that a decision has been made unfairly by EPAC, they may request a second hearing with EPAC in writing.
 All second hearings must be requested in writing within 48 hours of the original decision.
 The committee will convene, and any involved parties will be given a reasonable opportunity to address violations or complaints.
-EPAC will then meet in private, and deliver their decision within 12 hours.
-Any candidate wishing to appeal above EPAC may bring his or her case to the Student Life Coordinator, in the Office of Student Life.
+EPAC will then meet in private and deliver their decision within 12 hours.
+Any candidate wishing to appeal above EPAC may bring their case to the EPAC Advisor, in the Office of Student Life.